tech-n0/Windows/Installing Server 2022/README.md

 ![input.png](img/input.png)

+> NOTE: If you have MAC OS and want to test Active Directory.
+Check this blog on how you can achieve https://medium.com/@tech-n0/ad-lab-on-m1-for-oscp-915e42be74f3

 Congratulations!
 You have successfully installed Windows Server 2022 on VirtualBox.
 Your virtual machine is now ready for use, whether for testing, learning, or deploying server applications.